 - The initial study of the TOP measured teen pregnancy at the end of the nine-month program and found a significant reduction for program participants.
-However, no follow-up measure was taken to test for the duration of this program impact. - A recent replication study in Florida schools found positive TOP effects on teen abstinence and pregnancy at the end of the program, but these were not sustained 10 months after the program's end. - A recent study of the TOP in Minnesota schools found no significant effects at three or 15 months after the program on any outcomes-teen sexual initiation, recent sex, or unprotected sex. - Another recent replication of the TOP in Chicago found no effect on consistent condom use (the only outcome measured). - And a recent large multi-site evaluation of the TOP in the Northwestern U.S. found a significant increase in the rate of pregnancy for females, and no positive effects.
+However, no follow-up measure was taken to test for the duration of this effect beyond the end of the program.61 - A recent replication study in Florida schools found positive TOP effects on teen abstinence and pregnancy at the end of the program, but these were not sustained 10 months after the program's end.62 - A recent study of the TOP in Minnesota schools found no significant effects at three or 15 months after the program on any outcomes-teen sexual initiation, recent sex, or unprotected sex.63 - Another recent replication of the TOP in Chicago found no effect on consistent condom use (the only outcome measured).64 - And a recent large multi-site evaluation of the TOP in the Northwestern U.S. found a significant increase in the rate of pregnancy for females, and no positive effects.
+65 e.

-e.
 Postponing Sexual Involvement (PSI)